timrichardson/Prime-Ubuntu-18.04/README.md

 # Notes

+You must have the nvidia drivers installed in your initramfs.
+This will be true if you have installed the standard Ubuntu nvidia-drivers but it will not be true if you done the standard ```prime-select intel```.
+See notes above.

 The first time you use sudo prime-select nvidia to change, you may get an error about a missing file /usr/share/X11/xorg.conf.d/20-intel.conf